redis/redis-doc/topics/data-types.md

 With Sorted Sets you can:

-* Take a leader board in a massive online game, where every time a new score is submitted you update it using [ZADD](/commands/zadd).
-You can easily take the top users using [ZRANGE](/commands/zrange), you can also, given an user name, return its rank in the listing using [ZRANK](/commands/zrank).
+* Take a leaderboard in a massive online game, where every time a new score is submitted you update it using [ZADD](/commands/zadd).
+You can easily take the top users using [ZRANGE](/commands/zrange), you can also, given a user name, return its rank in the listing using [ZRANK](/commands/zrank).
 Using ZRANK and ZRANGE together you can show users with a score similar to a given user.
 All very *quickly*.